sharetribe/flex-docs/src/docs/background/03-development-skills/index.md

 ## Customization

 Depending on what needs to be customized, the required skills might vary a lot.
-Making simple color and image changes doesn't require development skills, but basic familiarity with command line tooling is helpful.
+Simple color and image changes require only basic development skills, but familiarity with command line tooling is helpful.
 Many UI changes can be done with pure CSS knowlege.

 For anything more extensive than basic look-and-feel changes, familiarity with JavaScript, React, and crafting UIs with components is needed.
 Working knowledge